rasmusfreund/bioinf-prog-course/book/chapters/translation_project.md

 In this project you will need a data structure that pairs each codon to the amino acid it encodes.
 This is an obvious use of a dictionary and at the top of `translationproject.py` I have defined such a dictionary you can use.
 Defining it outside the functions means that it is visible inside all your functions (unless you define *another* variable called `codon_map` inside a function).
 Defining variables globally to your program sometimes make sense if some value can be considered a *constant* in your program and is *never* changed.

-> **Heads up:** It is normally very bad programming style to access variables outside functions in this way because it may have all kinds of unexpected side effects across function calls.
+> It is normally very bad programming style to access variables outside functions in this way because it may have all kinds of unexpected side effects across function calls.
 So make it a rule for yourself that code *inside* a function should never to access variables *outside* the function.
 The reason we define `codon_map` globally in this project is to help you understand that when Python cannot find a variable inside a function, it looks outside the function to find it.
 In this project functions will find `codon_map` in this way.
 However, as I already said, you should *never* do this yourself.
 The chance that you make an unexpected mistake is overwhelming.

 ## Translating a single codon {-}